Convex-Dev/design/docs/cad/003_encoding/README.md

 Note: UTF-8 encoding is assumed, but not enforced in encoding rules.
 Implementations MAY decide to allow invalid UTF-8.

-Note: with the exception of the Tag byte, String encoding is exactly the same as a Blob
+Note: with the exception of the tag byte, String encoding is exactly the same as a Blob

 ### `0x31` Blob